Buying or selling a home is an important financial (and emotional) decision. Most people are full of questions when they undertake this endeavor.

 Ryan Tombul, Nashville Realtor, J.D., says, “Social media doubles as an avenue for free marketing that allows agents to supplement exposure for listings within their own personal network and beyond.”
 Read on to discover real estate social media strategy tips, as well as things you should avoid.

 1. Promote the town, not just the house.

-Home buyers want to know the good, bad, and ugly of each town to which they're considering a move.
-Yet most real estate blogs simply give buyers basic demographic statistics and perhaps some flowery language about the area.
-Use your social media channels to give potential clients a far richer understanding of the markets you serve, letting them know the pros and cons of each neighborhood.
+Homebuyers want to know the good, bad, and ugly of each town to which they're considering a move.
+Yet, most real estate blogs simply give buyers basic demographic statistics and perhaps some flowery language about the area.
+Instead, use your social media channels to provide potential clients a far richer understanding of the markets you serve, letting them know the pros and cons of each neighborhood.

 Instagram Business accounts are also prime real estate (no pun intended) for you to post beautiful photos of the town in which your properties are listed.

 I've heard of many realtors who pay a ghost writer to write their marketing copy, yet this approach has its shortcomings.
 The copy simply doesn't ring true; it fails to give clients a sense of who you really are.
 Studies show that consumers want to make a personal connection with those whom they do business with, and there's no shortcut to writing your own authentic social media content that resembles who you are as a real estate agency.

 Let your personality shine through across each social network you're on.
 It's a great way to open a dialogue with a client before they ever pick up the phone.

 Some of the most trying days as a real estate agent prove to be great lessons we can share with our clients.
 Talking about common real estate pitfalls makes your buyers smarter, giving them a smoother browsing experience and qualifying them to work with you.